roman-milk/roman-milk.github.io/sister-seduces.md

+===

- ****** Sister Seduces Ch.
-02 ****** bygeronimo_appleby© The second instalment of Michelle's depravity.
+The second instalment of Michelle's depravity.
 Thank you for all the feedback on the first chapter.
 Just to clarify a point; when I asked for feedback in the preamble to chapter 1, it wasn't my intention to 'fish for compliments'.
 What I wanted, and in some cases received, was some constructive guidance on how the piece should evolve (if at all), and any areas for improvement.
 I would ask the same for this second helping if the reader has time and inclination.

  Is the piece confusing with the differing points of view?